Queens League: Draft and market

 The Queens League and Kings League have a draft and trade system based on North American sports.
-The trading system uses a virtual economy in which teams are supplied a fixed amount of "Euros" (100 million) by the league and players can be exchanged for "Euros" (or in player swaps, for draft picks, or a combination), but there is no real currency involved.
+The trading system uses a virtual economy in which teams are supplied a fixed amount of "Euros" (100 million) by the league.
+Players can be exchanged for "Euros" (or in player swaps, for draft picks, or a combination), but there is no real currency involved.
 The drafts and markets are held over a similar period.
-The combined Kings and Queens League market ahead of the 2024 season, held as a one-week transfer window, used asset exchanges as the means of trade, unlike previous Kings League markets.
+The combined Kings and Queens League market ahead of the 2024 season, held as a one-week transfer window, used asset exchanges as the means of trade.

 Criticism

-Before the league began, there was criticism from Porcinas' Ibai Llanos, who said that before the draft was held but after the tests, some of the candidates had been approached by other teams to sign them as 11th or 12th Players, effectively signing some of the best players for their teams without having to go through drafting.
+Before the league began, there was criticism from Porcinas' Ibai Llanos, who said that after the tests some of the candidates had been approached by other teams to sign them as 11th or 12th player, without having to go through drafting.